-- Highest transfer-out rate: Dixie State University 42%1
+- Highest transfer-out rate*: Dixie State University 27%.1

-- Highest net price: Westminster College $24,0441
+- Highest net price*: Westminster College $24,606.1

 - Lowest net price*: Utah Valley University $6,738.1

 Continue reading below to learn more about a few of the undergraduate and graduate psychology programs offered at several of Utah’s colleges and universities.

-Psychology Graduate Programs in Utah
+Traditional Graduate Programs